mvaudel/trioGen/docs/ExtractTransmission.md

 ### Command line example

-The example below runs test files provided with the tool.
-Please note that the command needs to be run from the folder of the repository.
-Note that you need to replace `Z.Y.Z` by the version number.
+The example below runs simulated test files.
+Please note that the command needs to be run from the folder of the repository and that you need to replace `Z.Y.Z` by the version number.

 ```
 java -Xmx16G -cp bin/triogen-X.Y.Z/triogen-X.Y.Z.jar no.uib.triogen.cmd.transmission.ExtractTransmission -g src/main/resources/transmission/test_transmission.vcf -gf 1 -f src/main/resources/transmission/test_trio -o src/test/resources/transmission/result